Things To Do

 Great Smoky Mountains Railway With the romance and mystique of an era gone by, guests on board will enjoy scenic train journeys across fertile valleys, into tunnels and through river gorges.

 John C. Campbell Folk School Located in scenic Brasstown since 1925, the Folk School offers year-round weeklong and weekend classes for adults in craft, art, music, dance, cooking, gardening, nature studies, photography and writing.
-You may enjoy visiting their craft shop, or participate in the Tuesday night Contra and Square Dances.
+They have a wonderful craft store.

 Joyce Kilmer Memorial Forest A tribute to a hero whose poem “Trees” inspired millions.
 A walk through Joyce Kilmer Memorial Forest is a journey back in time through a magnificent forest with towering trees as old as 400 years.
 Some enormous yellow-poplars are over 20 feet in circumference and stand 100 feet tall.
 The floor is carpeted with a garden of wildflowers, ferns, and moss-covered logs from fallen giants.